mebs/CM4-NAS/README.md

 # CM4 NAS Solution

-This Compute Module 4 daughter board design exposes a subset of the CM4's interfaces, including its single PCIe lane to accept an external SATA controller card.
+This Compute Module 4 carrier board design exposes a subset of the CM4's interfaces, including its single PCIe x2 lane to accept an external SATA controller card.
 This design is based off of the official Raspberry Pi Foundation's CM4 IO board (the KiCad project is available on the [IO board official page](https://www.raspberrypi.org/products/compute-module-4-io-board/?resellerType=home)).
-Removed the unnecessary IO and rearranged the remaining interfaces for a smaller footprint that would fit in the width of a standard 3.5" hard drive.
+Removed the IO that was less relevant for a NAS and rearranged the remaining interfaces for a smaller footprint that would fit within the width of a standard 3.5" hard drive.

-The board was intentionally kept simple to limit mistakes as this is my first attempt at designing a PCB and I have no background in electronics, so all the power management is left to external power supplies.
-It's important to use good quality regulated power supplies with this board.
+The board was intentionally kept simple to limit mistakes as this is my first ever attempt at designing a PCB and I have no background in electronics, so all the power management is left to external power supplies and buck converters.
+It's important to use good quality regulated power supplies with this board as it offers no protection other than what is built into the CM4.

 Also working on a 3D printed tower style case to complement the board.
 It will accommodate a 92mm fan, four 3.5" HDDs, a small OLED screen, and of course the board itself with a SATA controller board.
-The full design will be made available here and on Thingiverse as soon as I have it completed.
+The full design will be made available here and on Thingiverse when I eventually have it completed.
 Discussion here : https://github.com/mebs/CM4-NAS/discussions/6

 Feel free to explore the discussion section of this repo to share ideas.